Firedrake/mpd-tools/README.md

 This is a random queue filler for mpd.
 Run as:

-`robodj [options] /path/to/playlist.m3u`
+`robodj [options] /path/to/playlist.m3u (/path/to/playlist.m3u...)`

-The m3u playlist may contain relative or absolute paths.
+The playlist file may contain relative or absolute paths.
 These will be canonicalised, and anything before the value of the -f option stripped off before the item is fed to MPD.
 So if your MPD music path is /storage/audio/, use `-f /audio/`.

+You may also use `@name` to incorporate the contents of an existing named playlist.

+Both playlist files and named playlists are read only once; if they are changed after robodj has started, this will not be reflected in the operation of the program.

 The robodj keeps track of the items it has added to the queue, and if it sees future tracks that it did not add itself, it will move all of